-The Knife were an electronic music duo from Sweden, comprised of siblings Karin and Olof Dreijer.note Imagine what you'd hear if David Lynch's films could sing you to sleep before they sell your soul to the devil, in the nicest possible way, and you've got an idea of what their music is like.
+The Knife were an electronic music duo from Sweden, comprised of siblings Karin and Olof Dreijer.note Imagine what you'd hear if David Lynch's films could sing you to sleep before they sell your soul to the Devil in the nicest possible way, and you've got an idea of what their music is like.

 - The Knife (2001)